Everything you want to know about fabrics

 Woven fabrics are generally the strongest.
 This is the kind of fabric you want for a fairly structured project.

-It's important to know that difference, because it doesn't give the same fall to your fabric.And that changes a lot of things in the final look of your project.
+It's important to know it, because it doesn't give the same drape to your fabric.And that changes a lot of things in the final look of your project

-Until then… Keep on crafting!
+in the meantime...
+Keep on crafting!